meinac/easy_conf/README.md

 You may wonder why I've created this gem.
 The answer is simple; because convention matters!

-I saw lots of applications written buy other awesome developers and I noticed that they are managing their configurations either by using config files or environment variables or even both!
-As a result of this, in this applications you can see something like  `ENV['foo']` and `Rails.application.config` mixed all around the source of the application.
+I've seen lots of applications written by other awesome developers and I noticed that they are managing their configurations either by using config files or via environment variables or even both!
+As a result of this, in those applications you can see something like  `ENV['foo']` and `Rails.application.config` mixed all around the source of the application.
 What a mess.

+Directly accessing the source of configuration highly couples the way you configure your application with the application logic and if you want to change the way you configure the application you will have to touch the code itself which is bad.

 Beside of this complexity your production environment may have some restrictions you don't have on your own development environment.
 For example, if you are using Heroku you can't use config files to configure your application.
 Because you have to untrack config files on your VCS unless you have a good reason to track them.
 By using EasyConf while you can configure your application with config files also you can use environment variables on your production environment and this will give you a good abstraction on configuration!